ben-spector-cc/intermediate-react-rtl/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

   expect(header).toHaveTextContent('Goodbye!')
 })
 ```
-In the example above we use `findByText()` as the 'Goodbye!' message does not render immediately.
-This is because our `handleClick()` function chnages the text after an interval of 500ms.
-So we have to wait a bit before the new text is rendered in the DOM
+In the example above we use `.findByText()` as the `'Goodbye!'` message does not render immediately.
+This is because our `handleClick()` function changes the text after an interval of 500ms.
+So, we have to wait a bit before the new text is rendered in the DOM

 Note the `async` and `await` keywords in the example above.
-Remember that `findBy` methods return a promise and thus the callback function that carries out the unit test must be asynchronous.
+Remember that `findBy` methods return a Promise and thus the callback function that carries out the unit test must be identified as `async` while the `screen.findByText()` method must be preceded by `await`. .

 ### Instructions: